Guide to Bird Feather Patterns

 The Secret Language of Camouflage

+Ground-nesting birds take this invisibility to extraordinary levels.
+I remember searching for a nightjar on heathland, scanning until my eyes ached.
 Then, a patch of what I thought was bare earth blinked.
-The bird’s mottled, blotchy plumage wasn’t just good camouflage; it was flawless.
-It didn't look like the ground.
-It was the ground.
+The bird's mottled, blotchy plumage didn't just look like the ground, it was indistinguishable from it.

 Bittern in flightWhen flying against the sky the bittern is clearly visible.
 But against reeds?